Long-term care insurance is an important part of financial planning that’s too often overlooked as you’re getting ready for the future.

 - What is LTC?

-- When it the best time to buy LTC?
+- When Is the Best Time to Buy LTC?

 Long-term care insurance is an insurance policy set up to pay for long-term medical care services.
 These services can include personal and custodial care in a number of living arrangements and settings.